Emma Mitts: Chicago City Council

 Mitts was appointed by Richard M. Daley to the Chicago City Council in January 2000 to replace Percy Giles who had been indicted along with other city officials in Operation Silver Shovel.
 She has been reelected in 2003, 2007, 2011, 2015, and 2019.
 In 2006, her ward received the first Wal-Mart in Chicago.
 She was an opponent of the 2006 Chicago Big Box Ordinance.

 In the runoff of the 2019 Chicago mayoral election, Mitts endorsed Lori Lightfoot.
+After the death of Karen Yarbrough, Mitts was appointed state central committeewoman from Illinois's 7th congressional district.